ringcentral/engage-digital-api-docs/docs/sdks/index.md

 ## Community SDKs and Sample Apps

 In addition to the official RingCentral SDKs there are a number of unofficial libraries, plugins and sample apps for a range of languages built by amazing communities of active developers.
-The list below includes libraries and apps for the RingCentral Engage Digital APIs.
+The list below includes libraries and apps for the RingCentral RingCX Digital APIs.

-If you’ve built your own RingCentral Engage Digital library, plugin, or open source app, please [file a help ticket with our support team](https://developers.ringcentral.com/support/create-case) and we'll evaluate it for this list.
+If you’ve built your own RingCentral RingCX Digital library, plugin, or open source app, please [file a help ticket with our support team](https://developers.ringcentral.com/support/create-case) and we'll evaluate it for this list.

 Some of these integrations may be incomplete.
 Feedback and bugs should be directed to their representative authors.